-This is the most loved yoga photography project I ever created, as it was driven by the desire to share more of the “real” yoga, whatever real can mean these days.
+This is the most loved yoga photography project I ever created, as it was driven by the desire to share more about the purpose of yoga.

 Yoga, beyond a pretty picture, for me means a deeply personal, internal practice.

 I got in touch with yogis I admire, and asked them to share with us a bit of their personal practice and valuable experiences.

 I am so grateful to all the wonderful yogis that accepted to contribute in such a beautiful, personal as sensitive way.Thank you all for taking part in this.

 Mimi Kuo-Deemer (Vinyasa yoga, Qigong and Mindfulness Meditation) – London